 Research and Use of Fluoride

 Fluoride is a natural element that strengthens teeth and prevents decay.
 Experts believe that the best way to prevent cavities is the use of fluoride from multiple sources.
-Studies even show that sometimes, fluoride can stop existing damage to the teeth.
-In children younger than 6 years fluoride is incorporated into the enamel of permanent teeth, making the teeth more resistant.
+In addition, studies even show that sometimes, fluoride can stop existing damage to the teeth.
+Furthermore, in children younger than 6 years fluoride is incorporated into the enamel of permanent teeth, making the teeth more resistant.
 (Mater Sociomedv.27(6); 2015 DecPMC4733546)

 Fluoride research began in the early 1900s.
 In 1945, Grand Rapids, Michigan became the first city in the world to fluoridate its drinking water.
-A 15-year study showed that schoolchildren had 60% less caries.
+It should be noted that a 15-year study showed that schoolchildren had 60% less caries.
 Click here to read about the history of fluoride.

-Today, fluoride is an ingredient in many types of toothpaste, and water is fluoridated in many areas.
+Today, fluoride is in many types of toothpaste, and additionally, water is fluoridated in many areas.
 More info about fluoride from the CDC.

 Composite fillings look natural and are potentially safer than amalgam fillings.
-They can be blended to match the surrounding tooth structure.
+The dentist blends the shades of the composite fillings to match the surrounding tooth structure.

-3D printing is currently used for removable dentures, metal frameworks, and provisional restorations.
+This printing technology is currently used for removable dentures, metal frameworks, and provisional restorations.
 3D printing is the future of lab manufacturing.
 As 3D technology improves, it will be used in more applications.

 The first high-speed handpiece was introduced in 1957.
 Since that time, countless improvements have been made and today this vital device is used every day in every dental office.